MothScientist/BudgetGraph/README.md

 ## Note about <font color="red">hashlib.pbkdf2_hmac()</font>:
 #### Changed in version 3.12: <u>Function now only available when Python is built with OpenSSL</u>.
 The slow pure Python implementation has been removed.

+## When installed on <font color="aqua">MacOS</font> or run in a container on this operating system:
+#### When running on MacOS, pay attention to errors in the psycopg2 library - to solve them, you will need to install psycopg2-binary instead.

 # <font color="white">Installation:</font>
 ### For Linux (with <font color="DeepSkyBlue">Docker</font>):